 Hours: Open seven days a week 9am - 5:30pm

 As the gateway to California’s natural wonders located in the Sierra Nevada Mountains, the Welcome Centers in Truckee and Mammoth Lakes are great base camps and information hot spots for travelers.
-Stop in at the California Welcome Center Truckee on Interstate 80 headed to North Lake Tahoe for all your travel needs.
-The California Welcome Center located off HWY 395 provides the best possible information to travelers.
-In addition to information and referrals, this center also issues backcountry permits, sells local and educational-based souvenirs and leases bear boxes.
+Stop in via car or train at the California Welcome Center Truckee, off of Interstate 80, for all your travel information needs while exploring the Tahoe region and beyond.
+The California Welcome Center in Mammoth Lakes, located off Highway 395, provides the best possible information to travelers in the Eastern Sierra, in addition to issuing backcountry permits, leasing bear boxes and offering local and educational-based souvenirs for purchase.

 Mammoth Lakes’ motto is, ‘Come as you are.
 Do what you love.’
 This applies to the surrounding area as well.
 As the gateway to California’s natural wonders located in the Eastern Sierra, Mammoth Lakes is a great base camp and information hot spot for travelers.